cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 Make sure you have all you need before proceeding with the exercise:

 * You understand the concepts of [accounts](../2-main-concepts/accounts.md), [Protobuf](../2-main-concepts/protobuf.md), and [multistore](../2-main-concepts/multistore-keepers.md).
-* Have Go installed.
+* Go is installed.
-* The bare blockchain scaffold codebase with a single module named `checkers`.
-You can get there by following the [previous steps](./starport.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/starport-start).
+* You have the bare blockchain scaffold codebase with a single module named `checkers`.
+If not, follow the [previous steps](./starport.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/starport-start).

 </HighlightBox>

 In the [Starport introduction section](./starport) you learned how to start a brand-new blockchain.
 Now it is time to dive deeper and explore how you can create a blockchain to play a decentralized game of checkers.

 A good start to developing a checkers blockchain is to define the ruleset of the game.
 There are many versions of the rules.
-Choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php) to not get lost in the rules of checkers or the proper implementation of the board state.
+Choose [a very simple set of basic rules](https://www.ducksters.com/games/checkers_rules.php) to avoid getting lost in the rules of checkers or the proper implementation of the board state.

 Use [a ready-made implementation](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) with the additional rule that the board is 8x8 and played on black cells.
 This code will not need adjustments.
 Copy this rules file into a `rules` folder inside your module.
 Change its package from `checkers` to `rules`.
 You can do this by command-line: